Working at height in Brentwood

 Service profile across Brentwood

-Across the historic core of Brentwood, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Brentwood’s office-led commercial stock shapes a service profile weighted towards facade and parapet work.
+The recurring mix is eyebolt pull testing to BS EN 795 Type A on the window-cleaning anchors across the corporate offices and the Warley Hill corridor, six-monthly abseil-point inspection to BS 8610 where rope access is used for facade maintenance on the modern commercial buildings, parapet guardrail testing on the taller offices and retail roofs, and the specification work needed to fit new anchors that respect listed-building consent on the Brentwood School and Cathedral stock.
+Where remediation is flagged at inspection we quote it fixed-price and complete it with the same engineers who carried out the survey — no subcontracted hand-offs.
+New installation is engineered to the building’s structural fixing capacity, certified on completion, and entered onto the 12-month recertification cycle, or six-monthly for davit, abseil, and other higher-consequence systems.

 Travel, scheduling, and responsiveness